Modern Slavery Act Statement

-2019 statement from IMI plc (“IMI”) in relation to the steps taken to prevent slavery and human trafficking pursuant to the Modern Slavery Act 2015 (“the Act”)
+Statement from IMI plc (“IMI”) in relation to the steps taken to prevent slavery and human trafficking pursuant to the Modern Slavery Act 2015 (“the Act”) and the California Transparency in Supply Chain Act of 2010.
+This statement is made on behalf of IMI plc and its subsidiaries Norgren Limited, IMI Precision Engineering Limited, IMI Kynoch Limited and Control Components Inc.

 IMI continues to believe all companies must take their role seriously in preventing modern day slavery and human trafficking.
 IMI utilises a combination of general corporate responsibility policies and specific supply chain compliance actions to combat modern slavery in its supply chain.
 These include; the IMI Way and the IMI Code of Conduct, IMI Supplier Code of Conduct and Audit Process, IMI New Supplier Approval and Self-Declaration Process, IMI Standard Procurement Contracts and relevant staff training.

-The IMI Way sets out our values – excellence, innovation, customer focus, integrity and collaboration – and embraces all our activities.
+The IMI Way sets out our values – customer intimacy, playing to win, integrity and one big team – and embraces all our activities.

-You can find out more about the IMI Way and Code of Conduct on this website by following this link.
+You can find out more about the IMI Way and Code of Conduct on this website by following this link on the IMI Plc website: http://www.imiplc.com/corporate-responsibility/our-approach.aspx

-2. IMI Supplier Code of Conduct and Audit Process
+3. IMI supplier Code of Conduct and audit process

 Our Supplier Code of Conduct process provides a structured approach to ensuring our suppliers are managing their businesses responsibly and are not engaged in human slavery or trafficking.

-Each of our three divisions (Critical Engineering, Precision Engineering and Hydronic Engineering) assesses the specific Supplier Code of Conduct risks in their supply chains and audit any high-risk suppliers.
+Each of our three divisions (IMI Precision Engineering, IMI Critical Engineering and IMI Hydronic Engineering) assesses the specific Supplier Code of Conduct risks in their supply chains and audit any high-risk suppliers.
 This current practice results in audits taking place in what we consider “high risk” areas for all aspects of supply chain risk including any forced labour risk.

 IMI updates and trains its procurement professionals to monitor, detect and take steps to prevent forced or trafficked labour on visits to suppliers.
 This is carried out by an online training module specifically developed by IMI for our people and available to all staff via IMI Learn, our learning management platform.
-This module is compulsory for all procurement professionals within the organisation.
+This module is compulsory for all procurement professionals within the organisation and to date we have trained over 600 staff.

 This statement was approved by the Board of IMI plc.